Friday, September 22, 2023

 The Oldet Peak looks like a giant, who, bending his knees and bowing his head, carefully examines something in the ruins of Heliopolis.
 A tortoise of stone buries the bridge, the Arch of the World, and hundreds of small houses surrounded by greenery, in which the workers of the main power plant lived.
 The burnt forest reminds one of a cemetery.

 On the hill where the observatory stood, fallen stones and destroyed buildings resembled the keel of an upturned ship.
-Clouds of black dust crept over the earth and flutter like a veil of mourning.
+Clouds of black dust creep over the earth and flutter like a veil of mourning.

 The black, silent desert!
 All the colors destroyed by heavenly fire.
 I can hardly imagine the green hillsides, the white peaks of the mountains, the silvery sea, the yellow rocks - the familiar living face of the Earth.
 Was it a dream, or was it real?